 Italy's most underrated regions?
 Lazio is certainly in the running.
 Is there vacation life after Rome?
 Oh, how can we possibly count the many compelling towns, villages and archaeologlical sites?
-Certainly you know Tivoli and Hadrians Villa, the painted Etruscan tombs of Tarquinia, the olives of coastal village Gaeta, Ostia Antica, the ancient port of Rome, the Castelli Romani and Frascati wine.
+Certainly you know Tivoli and Hadrians Villa, the painted Etruscan tombs of Tarquinia and Cerveteri, the olives of coastal village Gaeta, Ostia Antica, the ancient port of Rome, the Castelli Romani and Frascati wine.
 The list goes on and on.
 You could spend a year wandering the 6,655 square miles of Lazio without a hint of boredom.

 Lazio is also home to the Caminno di San Benedetto, a pilgrimage trail recently modernized.
 Anita Breland was one of the first to walk it, and summarizes how a pilgrimage walk might be different than a casual stroll:

 Our walk also took us into hilltop villages, introducing us not only to the flavors of the region, but also many of the people who prepared and served our meals along the way. ~ Hospitality, Lazio Style

 Lazio is the second most populated region of Italy and the capital of Rome is Italy's largest city.

 Lazio has five provinces, marked on the map in bold type.
 The most populous is Rome, with around 4 million people.
 The others are Frosinone, Latina, Rieti and Viterbo.
 The area of Lazio, also called Latium, is 17,207 square kilometers.

 Welcome to Etruscan country.
 The gray dashed line on the map indicates the approximate boundary of the historic territory called Tuscia, which once included all of Tuscany, northern Lazio and a part of Umbria.
 The Frescoes of Tarquinia's Etruscan tombs and the museum beg to be visited by tourists wanting to understand this region and historic period.